ol3d/home-ops/docs/setup/proxmox/proxmox-cluster-setup.md

 The goal of this guide is to install Proxmox VE (PVE) on top of the Debian nodes created in the previous step ([Creating Debian Nodes](debian-setup.md)).
 Each of the nodes will be configured using [Ansible](https://www.ansible.com/).

-Before using Ansible, we first need to test that the management server is able to ssh into each node.
+Before configuring and running our Ansible Playbook, we first need to test that the management server is able to ssh into each Debian node.
 If a successful connection is established, the Ansible environment can be set up.

 Since Ansible is being used, it is required that the group_vars and host_vars within the inventory directory are set before running the playbook.